rrovetto/Astronautics-Terminology/README.md

 # Astronautics Terminology Catalog
-A listing, comparison and examination of terms and definitions in astronautics (spaceflight).
+A listing, comparison and examination of generic but key terms and definitions in astronautics (spaceflight).

 ## About
-This provides a living catalog of broad but key terms and their definitions associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM).
-The catalog, in MS Excel format, provides a listing of terms (with definitions from various sources) such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc.
-This is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology projects by Robert Rovetto.
+This work provides a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) or space traffic coordination (STC).
+The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
+This has been unfunded work pursued in the authors spare time, as part of his volunteering for the aerospace community, but while searching for a career path, a job, income, or studentship opportunitiy to do related work.

+## Support - How you can help
-* If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+ * As an unfunded effort, donations and sponsors are welcome: if you find value in my work, please [donate here](https://tinyurl.com/y9qegjsh) or [support here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+* Consider hiring me or establishing a formal work partnership.
+[Schedule a meeting here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d).
+* As an aspiring PhD student, please consider inviting to enroll as a student to do this and related work.
 * Contact: [Schedule a meeting or purchase services](https://knowledgemodeling.setmore.com/)

 ## Goals
-- to provide a non-exhaustive catalog of astronautical terms and definitions as a general reference
+- to provide a non-exhaustive catalog of key astronautical terms and definitions as a general reference
-- a semantic and conceptual analysis to help inform the development of ontologies for astronautics (see other repositories by rrovetto), and to help improve limitations of existing knowledge organization systems.
+- a semantic, conceptual and ontological analysis to help inform the development of knowledge modeling and terminological systems such as ontologies for astronautics (see other GitHub repositories by [rrovetto](https://github.com/rrovetto)
+- to help improve existing knowledge organization systems.
 - to identify inaccuracies and errors in existing terms and definitions across documents/sources/organizations, and contribute to their improvement.
 - to consist, coherent, and accurate knowledge model or voabulary, where desired.